defcronyke/epaper-idf/README.md

 ## This is a work in progress

-_Check back later for updates..._
+_It's not working properly yet, so please don't try running it on your microcontrollers yet until further notice or else it might break them.
+Check back later for new developments and updates..._

 ## Details

-- An ESP IDF component for e-paper display firmware projects.
+- An ESP IDF component for Espressif ESP32 microcontroller-based e-paper display firmware projects.
 - Has streamlined support for WiFi HTTPS over-the-air (OTA) firmware updates.
 - Aims to solve some of the usability problems that some of the other ESP32 e-paper display libraries have.
 - I currently only have one model of e-paper screen to test with: WaveShare 7.5" 640x384 b/w Gdew075T8
-- Only ESP32 support is planned, and this code will only work for ESP IDF projects, not with Arduino projects.
+- Only ESP32 ESP-IDF (Espressif's official FreeRTOS SDK) support is planned.
+This will not work for Arduino framework-based projects.

-- I am making this as an attempt to replace some existing solutions which are floating around online currently (at least replace them for my own usage), since everything I could find had too many outstanding issues, and I didn't like the way their code was organized personally.
-I'll be happy if anyone else finds this useful, but I'm content to just use it myself if no-one notices it.
+I am making this as an attempt to eventually replace some existing solutions which are floating around online currently (at least replace them for my own usage), since everything I could find had too many outstanding issues, and I didn't like the way their code was organized personally.
+I'll be happy if anyone else finds this useful, otherwise I'll just use it myself if no-one notices it.

 ---